 - Responsibility to Provide Coverage for Duties that have been Removed: Departments and Colleges are responsible to replace teaching that is lost through the granting of a term of modified duties, and to cover other duties that are lost due to modified duties as needed to serve the needs of the University, grantors, and students.

-- A request form is available on the Disability Services Forms page
+- The modified duties request form is available on the Disability Services Forms page.

 - If the department head does not support the request, the reasons for denial shall be provided in writing, and the request automatically forwarded to the dean for further review and action.

 - If the dean does not support the request, the reasons for denial shall be provided in writing, and the request automatically forwarded to the provost for further review and action.